Oceanic whitetip shark: Conservation status

 In 1969, Lineaweaver and Backus wrote of the oceanic whitetip: "[it is] extraordinarily abundant, perhaps the most abundant large animal, large being over 100 lbs, on the face of the earth".
 A study focusing on the northwest Atlantic and Gulf of Mexico, using a mix of data from US pelagic longline surveys from the mid-1950s and observations from the late 1990s, estimated a decline in numbers in this location of 99.3% over this period.
 However, changes in fishing practices and data collection methods complicate estimates.
 According to a January 2021 study in Nature which studied 31 species of sharks and rays including the oceanic whitetip, the number of these species found in open oceans had dropped by 71 per cent in around 50 years.

 In March 2013, the oceanic whitetip was added to Appendix II of CITES, which means the species (including parts and derivatives) require CITES permits for international trade.
 On 30 January 2018, NOAA Fisheries published a final rule to list the oceanic whitetip shark as a threatened species under the United States Endangered Species Act (ESA) (83 FR 4153).
 From 3 January 2013, the shark was fully protected in New Zealand territorial waters under the Wildlife Act 1953.
 The New Zealand Department of Conservation has classified the oceanic whitetip shark as "Migrant" with the qualifier "Secure Overseas" under the New Zealand Threat Classification System.

+On November 27, 2025, CITES CoP20 Parties voted to uplist oceanic whitetip sharks to Appendix I, which, as the highest level of protection offered by CITES, generally prohibits international commercial trade in the species.
+Eighty-three percent of the vote at CoP20 was in favor of the listing.